CCA-Public/folderprocessor/README.md

 ### PyQt4 version

-Please note that SIP Creator v1.0.0 uses PyQt5.
+Please note that Folder Processor v1.0.0 uses PyQt5.
 Installation of PyQt5 may cause issues with existing PyQt4 programs in BitCurator.
-For the a PyQt4 version of SIP Creator that will not affect the functionality of other tools, see the commit [efc3cee](https://github.com/CCA-Public/folderprocessor/tree/efc3cee46dbed05727c8c461232df7318a12c46d).
+For the a PyQt4 version of Folder Processor that will not affect the functionality of other tools, see the commit [efc3cee](https://github.com/CCA-Public/folderprocessor/tree/efc3cee46dbed05727c8c461232df7318a12c46d).